 \section{Analysis pipeline}

 In this section we describe the pipeline implemented to measure the density and ARF observables from the Quaia catalog and jointly analyze them, together with the $Planck$ CMB lensing data.
-The steps include creating maps and measuring the 2D angular power spectra, using a modification of the CAMB Boltzmann code \citep{2011ascl.soft02026L} to generate a theoretical model, generation of correlated mock fields to compute the covariance matrix, a validation of scale cuts through systematics deprojection and a Monte-Carlo Markov Chain likelihood code for parameter inference.
+The steps include creating maps and measuring the 2D angular power spectra, using a modification of the CAMB Boltzmann code \citep{2011ascl.soft02026L} in order to generate a theoretical model, generation of correlated mock fields for computing the covariance matrix, a validation of scale cuts through systematics deprojection, and a Markov chain Monte Carlo (MCMC) likelihood code for parameter inference.

-We start by creating HEALpix \citep{Gorski_2005} maps of the density and ARF fields using the $G < 20.5$ limiting magnitude Quaia QSO catalog.
-For the density maps, we compute the galaxy overdensity field in each pixel as $\delta_g = \rho / \bar{\rho} - 1$, where $\rho$ is the QSO number counts after being corrected for the Quaia selection function.
-We impose a threshold of 0.5 in the selection function and mask out the sky regions with lower values to avoid low-completeness areas, which could potentially add systematics to the analysis.
+We began by creating HEALpix \citep{Gorski_2005} maps of the density and ARF fields using the $G < 20.5$ limiting magnitude Quaia QSO catalog.
+For the density maps, we computed the galaxy overdensity field in each pixel as $\delta_g = \rho / \bar{\rho} - 1$, where $\rho$ is the QSO number counts after being corrected for the Quaia selection function.
+We imposed a threshold of 0.5 in the selection function and masked out the sky regions with lower values to avoid low-completeness areas, which could potentially add systematics to the analysis.
 The final footprint after the selection function cut covers $\sim 60\% $ of the sky.
 For the ARF maps, the redshift fluctuation field in each pixel is defined as $\delta z = \sum_i (z_i - \bar{z})/\bar{\rho}$.
-We create both maps using a resolution $N_{\rm side} = 128$.
-This choice is done in order to avoid having empty pixels without any QSO, which is needed to properly compute the ARF estimator.
-The procedure is implemented for each of the low-redshift and high-redshift bins shown in Fig.~\ref{fig:dndz}.
+We created both maps using a resolution $N_{\rm side} = 128$.
+This choice was made to avoid empty pixels without any QSO, required for properly computing the ARF estimator.
+This procedure was implemented for each of the low-redshift and high-redshift bins shown in Fig.~\ref{fig:dndz}.
 We show the final masks and maps of the density and ARF fields for the low-$z$ and high-$z$ redshift bins Quaia sample in Fig.~\ref{fig:maps}.